 Warfarin is an effective, time-tested anticoagulant option for most patients, especially in the setting of minimal food-drug interactions, reliable monitoring and good patient compliance.
 Having said that, we also know what a challenge it can be for some patients in achieving a stable dose and avoiding interactions with other medications or certain foods.

-Pradaxa and Xarelto and Eliquis do not appear to require dosage adjustments based on what type of diet one eats or (with rare exception) other medications one takes (as opposed to warfarin which often needs to have dosage readjustments due to dietary or medication changes).
+Pradaxa, Xarelto, Eliquis and Savaysa do not appear to require dosage adjustments based on what type of diet one eats or (with rare exception) other medications one takes (as opposed to warfarin which often needs to have dosage readjustments due to dietary or medication changes).
 However, unlike warfarin, Pradaxa, Xarelto and Eliquis all need dosage adjustments in patients with abnormal kidney function and Pradaxa and Xarelto essentially cannot be used in those with severe kidney disease (those who are on dialysis).

 The disadvantage of the newer blood thinners’ effect wearing off quicker is that if a patient inadvertently misses a dose, the risk of clots forming goes up fairly quickly until the next scheduled dose is taken.

 For the appropriate patient, the new oral anticoagulants are able to overcome some of the shortcomings of warfarin, such as its slow onset of action, variable therapeutic effects, food-drug interactions and the need for close monitoring.
 At the same time, the new oral anticoagulants are limited by their high cost, lack of specific antidotes, and lack of long-term safety data.